-- import_configis not really an option, but allows to import another configuration file, useful if you share a same set of options between multiple books. - use_initials (set to false by default) makes Crowbook use initials ("180 lettrines" 181) at start of each chapter.
-Support is still experimental. - html.highlight_code (set to true by default) allows syntax highlighting for code blocks, using highlight.js. - html.higlight.css and html.highlight.js can be used to provide other themes (default is default.css) and an 182 highlight.js build that support other languages. - html.footer allows to specify183 custom footer.
-If not set, html.crowbook_link allows to disable184 "185Generated by Crowbook" message. - html.top allows to specify a custom header that will be displayed at the top of HTML file(s).
+- New options: - import\configuration file, useful if you share a same set of options between multiple books. - use\initials (set to false by default) makes Crowbook use initials ("181 lettrines" 182) at start of each chapter.
+Support is still experimental. - html.highlight\code (set to true by default) allows syntax highlighting for code blocks, using highlight.js. - html.higlight.css and html.highlight.js can be used to provide other themes (default is default.css) and an highlight.js build that support other languages. - html.footer allows to specify custom footer.
+If not set, html.crowbook\link allows to disable "Generated by Crowbook" message. - html.top allows to specify a custom header that will be displayed at the top of HTML file(s). - Deprecated options: